Alexagon/UGANN/README.md

 Please consider before acquaintance:
 - Code contains comments on russian language
-- This program was added for saving only and will not be updated in the future
+- This program was published for saving only and will not be updated in the future